healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 ### Kale

-Due to its leafy, thin, and lightweight nature, kale requires specific machine features to juice, causing remarkable discrepancies in the speeds, juice yield, and juice quality among different juicer types and models.
+Due to its leafy, thin, and lightweight nature, kale requires specific machine features to juice.
+This can result in large discrepancies in the speeds, juice yield, and juice quality among different juicer types and models.

-As such, the criteria for assessing the juicers are a little different when it comes to kale compared to other ingredients.
+As such, the criteria for assessing a juicer vary for kale compared to other ingredients.

 #### Juicing Time - 40%

-Kale takes a longer time to juice than denser ingredients such as carrots or celery.
+Kale takes a longer time to juice than dense ingredients such as carrots or celery.
 As such, any juicer that takes 5 minutes or less to process 500 grams (18 ounces) of kale gets a score of 10.

 | Juicing time | Score |
 | --- | --- |